Skip to content

 Factors Affecting BAC

-• Gender: Women typically have higher BAC from same drinks
+• Biological sex: Women typically reach higher BAC from the same drinks due to lower body water percentage and different enzyme levels

 Related Calculators